Westhoff Independent School District

-Westhoff Independent School District is a public school district based in the community of Westhoff, Texas (USA).
+Westhoff Independent School District is a public school district based in the community of Westhoff, Texas, United States.

-The district operates one school serving grades PK-8.
+The district operates one school serving prekindergarten through grade 8.

-The school was founded in 1908 (at a time when the community was called "Bello").
-In 1950 the Lindenau and Wallis Ranch schools were consolidated into the Westhoff Rural School District as a result of state law passed; in 1978 the district became an independent district.
+The school was founded in 1908 (when the community was called "Bello").
+In 1950, the Lindenau and Wallis Ranch schools were consolidated into the Westhoff Rural School District as a result of state law passed; in 1978, the district became an independent district.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.